 We did 14 days: 2 Cairo, 3 Nile cruise, 2 Aswan with Abu Simbel, 3 Hurghada, 2 Sharm.
 The variety of experiences in one trip was extraordinary.
 The Red Sea after all those ancient sites was revelatory — snorkelling in 28°C water with visibility like glass, surrounded by fish species I'd only seen in documentaries.
 Egypt Tours by Locals managed the entire logistics chain between all 5 destinations without a single hiccup.

-Tell us whether you prefer Hurghada, Sharm, or both — we'll design your Red Sea extension or standalone beach itinerary within 24 hours.
+Tell us whether you prefer Hurghada, Sharm, or a combined Nile + Red Sea itinerary — we'll design your private package within 24 hours.